serdarciplak/BlazorMonaco/README.md

 ## Migration Guide

-After a major version update (like from `v2.x.x` to `v3.x.x`), you may need to make some changes in your integration.
-Please see the [MIGRATE.md](./MIGRATE.md) for details.
+After a major version update (like from `v2.x` to `v3.x`), you may need to make some changes in your integration.
+Please see the [MIGRATE.md](https://github.com/serdarciplak/BlazorMonaco/blob/master/MIGRATE.md) for details.

 ## Change Log

-You can view the history and the changes in the [CHANGELOG.md](./CHANGELOG.md)
+You can view the history and the changes in the [CHANGELOG.md](https://github.com/serdarciplak/BlazorMonaco/blob/master/CHANGELOG.md)

 ## License

-MIT, see the [LICENSE](./LICENSE) file for detail.
+MIT, see the [LICENSE](https://github.com/serdarciplak/BlazorMonaco/blob/master/LICENSE) file for details.